steinwurf/stub/README.rst

 Sometimes it is useful to check if specific arguments to a function call are not null.
 If a pointer given to a function is internally computed it can be impossible or complex to know what the correct value is.
-There for not_null can be used when that is the only value not allowed.
+There for not_nullptr can be used when that is the only value not allowed.
 ::

     stub::function<void(uint8_t*, uint32_t)> function;